History of Bay Area Rapid Transit: Crime

 In the summer of 2017 BART saw at least three incidents involving groups of underaged teens who had swarmed stopped trains and attacked and robbed train riders in some cases.

-In July 2017, a BART rider created bartcrimes.com, to disseminate publicly available information he thought BART made difficult to find.
-The site was last updated in 2021.

-In September 2017, six people (victims of the robberies/assaults) filed suit against BART for gross negligence, claiming BART does not provide adequate security for its riders.
+In September 2017, six victims of the robberies and assaults filed suit against BART for gross negligence, claiming BART does not provide adequate security for its riders.
 BART was found not liable in at least one suit by 2020.